-Natural Gas:
+Natural and Propane/LP Gas:

-Natural gas is odorless.
-An odor making agent is added to natural gas.
-The odor helps you detect a natural gas leak.
+Natural and Propane/LP gases are odorless.
+An odor making agent is added to these gases.
+The odor helps you detect a gas leak.
 However, the odor added to the gas can fade.
 Gas may be present even though no odor exists.
 Make certain you read and understand all warnings.
 Keep this manual for reference.
 It is your guide to safe and proper operation of this heater.